Online Medical General Chemistry I

 CHEM 1010: Online Chemistry Lecture

-Online Medical General Chemistry I is equivalent to a one-semester course, and has been designed for individuals who need an Online Chemistry Course as a prerequisite to apply for admission to a graduate program in the health professions.
+Medical General Chemistry I, CHEM 1010, is a one-semester upper-level undergraduate online course.
+It has been designed for individuals who need an online chemistry course as a prerequisite to apply for admission to a graduate program in the health professions.

 Graduate programs that may require CHEM 1010 Lecture may include but are not limited to: